vuestorefront/shopware-pwa/docs/landing/concepts/plugins.md

 ## Creating plugin

 Plugin development can be easily made locally inside the PWA too.
 If we want to provide content to a slot, we first need to choose where would we want to plug it into.
-To see all available plugin slots we may want to select `yes` during `npx @shopware-pwa/cli init` command when it asks to allow dev mode.
+To see all available plugin slots we can look into Vue devtools.
+The default theme provides some slots out of the box, but you can also use custom themes or add slots on your own.

 ![cli plugin dev mode](./../../assets/cli-plugin-dev-mode.png)